davidholyko/dko-fizzbuzz/README.md

 # From Static Fizzbuzz to Dynamic Fizzbuzz
 ## Below follows my progression of how I solved fizzbuzz in JavaScript
+### Executable js file below is located in assets/scripts/old/fizzbuzz.js
+### Progresses from plain fizzbuzz to fizzbuzz with arguments to fizzbuzz using objects